catseye/Jaccia/README.markdown

 rewritten in ALPACA 1.0, and do now take advantage of these features in order to be written more succinctly.
 (The ASCII appearance of slime mold cells was also changed, from the ridiculous `%` to the more aesthetically pleasing `:`.
-This actually happened a month after 1.1 was released, so should technically be 1.2, but this change is *so* difficult to account for and will *surely* break your toolchain, so I ain't gonna bother with another version bump.)
+This actually happened half a month after 1.1 was released, so should technically be 1.2, but this change is *so* difficult to account for and will *surely* break your toolchain, so I ain't gonna bother with another version bump.)

 Happy intelligence!
 Such as it is.
 Chris Pressey